NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 This article is for informational purposes only and does not constitute legal, medical, or product advice.
 Consult a qualified professional for guidance specific to your situation.

 North Carolina's hemp industry is heading into the most turbulent year in its history.
-The biggest state-level effort to restrict it just died, but the federal hemp ban scheduled for November is still very much alive.
+The biggest state-level effort to restrict it stalled in the spring, then came roaring back in July, and the federal hemp ban scheduled for November is still very much alive.

 If you buy hemp products from dispensaries in Raleigh or anywhere in the Triangle, this directly affects you.
 Here's what's happening, what it means, and what you should do.

 Hemp-derived THC products are still legal in North Carolina today under SB 455 and the 2018 Farm Bill.
 Federally, P.L.
-119-37 redefines hemp using total THC with a 0.4mg per container cap, effectively banning all current THC products starting November 12, 2026 (Congress.gov).
+119-37 redefines hemp using total THC with a 0.4mg per container cap, effectively banning all current THC products starting November 12, 2026 (Congress.gov), and on April 29, 2026 the U.S. House passed its 2026 Farm Bill (H.R.
+7567) without delaying that date (Marijuana Moment).
 At the state level, NC HB 328, which would have banned THCa, Delta-8, and HHC, died on April 21, 2026 after the House voted 95-18 not to concur with the Senate's version (NC General Assembly).
-A replacement bill is likely in a future session.
+A narrower age-21 bill, SB 59, is now advancing in the House (it cleared committee on June 10, 2026).
 North Carolina's hemp industry supports roughly 9,000 jobs and generates up to $1.1 billion in annual sales (Port City Daily).
+Wondering whether to buy ahead of the deadline?
+See our guide on whether to stock up before November 2026.

 The Current Legal Landscape: Still Legal, For Now

-As of May 2026, all hemp-derived cannabinoid products remain legal in North Carolina.
+As of late June 2026, all hemp-derived cannabinoid products remain legal in North Carolina.
 This includes THCa flower, Delta-8, Delta-9 gummies, HHC, CBD products, and everything else currently sold at Triangle dispensaries.

 Two laws created this framework: